-The revenue outturn for 2020/2021 for Bedford Borough Council shows an overall net underspend of £1.447 million.
-The outturn reflects all expenditure incurred and income due and relevant year end accounting entries, including transfers to and from reserves.
-The table below sets out the revenue outturn position for each Directorate, as will be reported to the Mayor in June 2021.
-This compares to a net revenue underspend in 2019/2020 of £0.754 million.
+The revenue outturn for 2022/2023 for Bedford Borough Council is a net overspend of £2.269 million.
+The outturn reflects all expenditure incurred and income due and relevant year-end accounting entries, including transfers to and from reserves.
+The table below sets out the revenue outturn position for each Directorate, as reported to the Executive on 21 June 2023.
+This compares to a net revenue underspend in 2021/2022 of £0.902 million.